loveencounterflow/gaps-and-islands/README.md

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
+This part to be updated by running `doctoc REDME.md`

 - [SQL](#sql)
   - [The Gaps-And-Islands Pattern](#the-gaps-and-islands-pattern)